codeph0enix/PhoenixShell/README.md

 Credit to Christian Lempa for the template I originally modified.

+Any NerdFont should work fine, I personally use JetBrainsMono Nerd Font

 You can comment the `eval "$(starship init bash)" ` line if you do not want to use it.

 ## Steps for installing Starship